nickanderson/nickanderson.github.io/content/post/how-i-org-in-2024/index.md

 Org-mode is my exocortex, second brain, second mind, mind palace, pensive, and personal knowledge management system.
 It's very flexible and the features I use as well as how I organize my files continues to change so I collected things here to document how I do things in 2024, I did this in 2023 as well[^fn:1].

+No, my Emacs org-mode configuration is not published.
+However, if you have some question, just reach out.

 {{< figure src="OIG (5).jpeg" alt="An image depectinig the essence of the statement Org-mode is my exocortex, second brain, second mind, mind palace, pensive, and personal knowledge management system.
 It's very flexible.
-Feature the org-roam unicorn. -- Dall-e 3 via Bing chat" width="75%" >}}
+Feature the org-roam unicorn. -- Dall-e 3 via Bing chat" width="50%" >}}

 ## Goal {#goal}